• Training structure

 • know how to grow a bacterium, know how to multiply a bacteriophage, know how to conjugate bacteria

-• know how to identify a bacterium
+• how to identify bacteria

 • know how to validate a model by comparing its predictions with experimental results and appreciate its limits of validity